 Consuming a high-protein diet without balancing it with fruits and vegetables increases blood acidity.
 Your body reduces this acidity by breaking down bone to release carbonate and citrate to buffer the excess acid.
 That’s not a good thing when it comes to the health of your bones.
 On the other hand, some research suggests that eating a diet high in protein increases absorption of calcium from the intestines and may offer some protection against osteoporosis.
 The verdict is still out as to whether diets in rich in protein negatively impact bone mass or not, but why take the chance?
 Bone health is an important issue, especially for women.

 Taking healthy, fiber-rich carbohydrates out of your diet could put you at higher risk for depression.
 Diets low in carbohydrates reduces the amount of tryptophan that reaches your brain.
 Why is this important?
 Tryptophan is used to make serotonin, a brain neurotransmitter that impacts mood.
 Low levels of serotonin in the brain are linked with depression.
-Some experts believe this is a problem primarily for people who are prone towards depression – although a significant number of people feel sluggish and unmotivated when they start a very low-carb diet.
+Some experts believe this is a problem primarily for people who are prone to depression – although a significant number of people feel sluggish and unmotivated when they start a very low-carb diet.

 Increased Risk of Kidney Stones

 Very low-carbohydrate diets have been linked with kidney stones.
 There are several reasons why this may be.
 Diets that restrict carbs excessively lead to ketosis, the formation of ketone bodies.
 Ketone bodies supply energy to the brain when glucose isn’t available.
 When there are ketones in your blood, your kidneys excrete more water and sodium, leading to dehydration and a greater risk for painful kidney stones.

 Increased Risk for Heart Disease